 In her work with Drs.
 Paul Gardner and Carl Synderman at the Center for Cranial Base Surgery, Benita oversees more than a dozen various studies, many involving chordoma patients.
 But it wasn’t until one of those patients asked for help to send a sample of the tissue removed during his surgery to the Chordoma Foundation’s Biobank that she realized the untapped potential of the patient’s tumor sample to speed chordoma research and drug discovery.

-Since then, with the help of our research manager Patty Cogswell, she’s put herself to work, volunteering an incredible amount of her own time and energy to funnel these samples to the Foundation’s repositories, singlehandedly collecting nearly twenty samples in the past year alone.
+Since then, with the help of our research team, she’s put herself to work, volunteering an incredible amount of her own time and energy to funnel these samples to the Foundation’s repositories, singlehandedly collecting nearly twenty samples in the past year alone.

 “I gravitated toward chordoma patients because of the aggressiveness of this tumor, and the low incidence and prevalence of the disease.
 When I tell them the Foundation is doing research that could be helpful to patients today, not just at some undefinable point in the future, it gives them hope.
 How could you not want to be involved in something like that?”